Skip to main content

 MK-677 An oral ghrelin mimetic that stimulates GH secretion.
 Increases GH and IGF-1 levels, supporting muscle growth and fat loss.

 Other peptides have even more specific targets.
-PT-141, for instance, works on the to directly address issues of sexual arousal, bypassing some of the circulatory pathways that other treatments rely on.
+PT-141, for instance, works on the central nervous system to directly address issues of sexual arousal, bypassing some of the circulatory pathways that other treatments rely on.
 These targeted peptide therapies represent a new frontier in personalized wellness, allowing for the precise calibration of the body’s internal communication systems to optimize function and promote long-term health.

 References